 RHS Hardiness Rating: H4

 Subsp. tientaiense was noted as being in cultivation by Bean (1976a) (as var. tientaiense) though the only mature plant currently known was planted at the Sir Harold Hillier Gardens, Hampshire, in the 1980s, sourced from the Chinese Academy of Forestry.
 However, whether this plant truly belongs to this subspecies is questionable (K. Rushforth, pers. comm.
 2020).
+Its true identity is yet to be satisfactorily resolved.
 A plant derived from the Hillier tree is, as of March 2020, on the nursery at Westonbirt Arboretum, Gloucestershire (A. Vry, pers. comm.
 2020).